Last Updated on March 26, 2022 by Anne-Marie

 So how can you make cupcakes “gold filled” but keep them somewhat healthy (or a bit guilt free), too?

-By using my Easy & Healthy Apple Pie Filling recipe that’s low in sugar!
+By using my Easy Healthy Apple Pie Filling Recipe that’s sugar free!

 To make these St. Patrick's Day cupcakes even easier, I used Pillsbury Funfetti Gluten Free Premium Cake & Cupcake Mix and Pillsbury Funfetti Vibrant Green Vanilla Frosting.